How do I say the name?

 Why C# .NET?

 The main reasons were ease of development, support for the language, and cross-platform support.
-While there is a slight performance penalty from .NET compared to native code, this was worth it for the other benefits.
+While there is a slight performance penalty from .NET compared to executing native code, this was deemed to be worthwhile in exchange for the other benefits.

 Can I meet you?